Monday, September 30, 2024

 This one whole Peking duck does not look as fresh as when I bought it at the restaurant because I bought it the day before our departure.
 When I opened it at home, this was how it looked like - dry and wrinkled because it stayed overnight in the freezer.
 However, it still tasted great after I placed it in the microwave oven.

 This is what I ordered at the restaurant where we ate in Mongkok and where I ordered one whole duck to be brought home.
-The lady packed the duck very well when she learned that I will bring it in the airplane going home.
+The lady packed the duck very well when she learned that I was bringing it home to the Philippines.
 I bought the one whole duck for $145 Hongkong dollars.

 The restaurant located at the heart of Mongkok was small but it was clean and not noisy.
 The lady owner was courteous and very pleasant to us.
 I want to go back to that restaurant again when I go back to Hongkong in the near future.